sawyerwatts/Checklists/common.md

 ### Simplicity

-- How obvious is the code?
-How is the cognative load?
+- How obvious is the code, in a mechanical sense?
+- How is the cognative load?

 ### Modularity